evonove/django-stored-messages/docs/index.rst

 * Django Rest Framework >= 3.3 (only if you want to use REST endpoints)

 Do you use an earlier version of Django or Django Rest Framework?
 An `old version of stored_messages`_ is available even if it's **not supported anymore**.
-Plan your migration to a new 2.x version.
+Anyway, plan a migration to a newer version.

 .. _old version of stored_messages: https://github.com/evonove/django-stored-messages/tree/1.3.1